When someone asks us, “why does my air conditioner sound like a jet engine?” I often respond with, “why is your truck so loud?”

 But that doesn’t mean you should rush to your phone the second you hear your air conditioning system squealing.

-In general, a change in how your air conditioning sounds is a bad sign, but that doesn’t mean that it isn’t an easy fix.
+In general, a change in how your air conditioning sounds is a bad sign, but that doesn’t mean it isn’t an easy fix.

 Here are a few things to check out when you hear strange air conditioner noises, most of which you can do yourself with just a little time and some basic household tools.

 Though we reference air conditioners in this article, the same can be applied to heat pump noises.

 ⭐ Why is My AC So Loud?
 First, Ask Where…